soumyaRauth/turbo-typedoc/packages/typedoc-config/README.md

 ## Getting Started

 ## Install typedoc

-Follow this document to install [typedoc](https://typedoc.org/guides/installation/)
+Follow this document to install [typedoc](https://typedoc.org/guides/installation/).

+Run `pnpm i -g typedoc-plugin-missing-exports`

 ### Using this package

 Create a typedoc.json file in the root of your application and add the followoing lines.
 By default typedoc generates documentation inside docs folder.
-In case you want the name to be something else then you add the `out: "Name_of_Your_Folder"`
+In case you want the name to be something different then you add the `out: "Name_of_Your_Folder"`

 ```
 {